canh25xp/GraduationThesis/OUTLINES.md

 **Packaged Products**:

-- **ALLECS Web Application**: A lightweight, responsive web application for grammatical error correction.
+- **GecWeb Web Application**: A lightweight, responsive web application for grammatical error correction.
 - **GEC Models**: Integration of T5-Large, GECToR XLNet, and GECToR Roberta.
 - **Combination Methods**: Implementation of ESC and MEMT for system combination.